5-4-3-2-1: Reinstall Yourself

 I interpret this quotation to mean that what you choose to do in the minutes matters more than what happens in a year.
 Living as if the minutes are more important than the years for even a day can bring clarity of mind and heart.
 Hence, this mini practice below:

-You can do just one of the exercises if you are short on time or do all of them as a mini mind-body sequence.
+You can do just one of the exercises if you are short on time or do all of them as a complete mind-body sequence that you can do in five to ten minutes.

 Take a few cleansing breaths to start and make gentle fists by encircling your thumb with all your fingers in each hand.
 This is a gesture of will and protection to establish bodily and mental intent.
 Relax your fists, and then do one or all the exercises below.

 Four—identify four things you can touch or feel.
-These may be sensations and feelings in yourself.
+These may be sensations and feelings in your body or the textures of the objects around you.
+Find four.

 Go through the five steps in an alert and crisp way as you breathe deeply to direct your focus to yourself.
 You may notice that as you go through the list, it may feel more challenging to find the two things you can smell and the one thing you can taste.
 This is okay.
 Relax as you concentrate gently and trust your awareness.
 It is worth it.